Are you planning to start a blog? or did you just start a blog and have no idea what things you are supposed to do after starting a blog?

 A permalink structure is just the fixed web address of a specific post or page (basically the URL of that page).

-Once you select your structure, all posts will be published using the structure.
+Once you select your structure, all of your posts will be published using the structure.

 Here’s what you have to do –

-Go to Dashboard>Settings>Permalinks and under the common settings, select “post name” & save the settings.
+Go to your WordPress Dashboard>Settings>Permalinks and under the common settings, select “post name” & save the settings.